Catholic Church in Burkina Faso

 The Catholic Church in Burkina Faso is part of the worldwide Catholic Church, under the spiritual leadership of the Pope in Rome.
-According to the CIA Factbook, in 2018 17 percent of the population are members of the Catholic Church.
+According to the CIA Factbook, in 2018, 17% of the population are members of the Catholic Church.

 History

 The first Catholics to enter what is today Burkina Faso arrived with the French colonialists in 1896.
 In 1900 and 1901 Catholic missions were established at Koupéla and Ouagadougou, respectively and Joanny Thévenoud, a missionary helped to firmly establish Catholicism in the country over the following five decades.
 Abbé Yougbaré was consecrated as the Bishop of Koupéla on 29 February 1956 and became the first African Catholic bishop.
+In 1961, upon invitation from local Catholics participating at the "International Meetings" at the monastery of Toumliline, the Benedictine established the abbey of Saint-Benoît de Koubri.